How to Transfer Large Amounts of Money Internationally

 A forex graph.

-With exchange rates moving every 3 seconds, it's important to time your transfer correct
+With exchange rates moving every 3 seconds, it's important to time your transfer correctly

 5. Receive your funds